 The best Christmas markets in Europe for sipping warming glühwein and munching on kartoffelpuffers (potato cakes), for shopping for handcrafted Christmas gifts and gawking at buildings festooned with garlands of fairy lights… here’s our guide to the best of the best Christmas markets in Europe.

-It’s that time of year when it’s impossible to not get into the Christmas spirit, especially when you live in the northern hemisphere, as we have done for the last 19 years.
+It’s that time of year when it’s impossible to not get into the Christmas spirit, especially when you live in the northern hemisphere, as we have done since 1998.
 When we’re in Europe, one of our favourite things to do in December is to shop the Christmas markets.
-Before we settled in Asia, we used to head to Europe each winter.
+Before we settled in Southeast Asia, we used to head to Europe each winter.
 A white Christmas, a spot of snowboarding, fireplace time, and festive markets were our motivation.

-As an Australian with a tradition of sunny summer Christmases, after we moved to the UAE in 1998, from where Europe was just a 7-hour flight away (rather than 24 hours!)
+As an Australian with a tradition of sunny summer Christmases, after we moved to the UAE in 1998 from where Europe was just a 7-hour flight away (rather than 24 hours!)
 I became a bit obsessed with the idea of a white Christmas.
-Snowy winters were such a novelty – and were festive Christmas markets.
-Switzerland, Germany and Italy were favourite winter destinations, and were also home to some of the best Christmas markets in Europe.
-After we took to the road in 2006, we made an effort to spend as much time as we could in Europe in winter.
+Snowy winters were such a novelty – as were festive Christmas markets.
+Switzerland, Germany and Italy were favourite winter destinations and were also home to some of the best Christmas markets in Europe.
+After we took to the road in 2006 to travel the world, we made an effort to spend as much time as we could in Europe in winter.

-One of our favourite winters was in Belgium, where we were writing a book on Brussels, Bruges, Antwerp and Ghent.
+One of our most memorable European winters was spent in Belgium, where we wrote a guidebook on Brussels, Bruges, Antwerp and Ghent.
 Brussels, where we had sweeping views all over the snowy city from the cosy penthouse apartment we rented, was bliss.
-The best year for a white Christmas, however, was 2010 when we did our 12-month grand tour of the world.
+Our best winter in Europe for a white Christmas, however, was 2010 when we did our 12-month grand tour of the world.
 At the end of that year we spent our first full winter in Europe and got to go to Christmas markets in Budapest, Vienna, Zell am See, Krakow, and Zakopane.